EthanRosenthal/blog/about.md

 title: About
 ---

-Having spent over 7 years within the comfy confines of MATLAB, I recently started exploring the wide world of possibilites that exist outside of that expensive IDE.
+Having spent many years within the comfy confines of MATLAB, I have finally started exploring the wide world of possibilites that exist outside of that expensive IDE.
 I invite you to come along with me while I document my journey into the great, open source, unknown.

 My name is Ethan Rosenthal, and I am currently a sixth-year PhD student studying experimental condensed matter physics at Columbia University in New York, NY.